tkobayas/BxMS64examples/Drools64Ex035_JSONMarshallerExtension_PascalCase/README.txt

-CAUTION: This extension affects whole kie-server operations so very risky.
+CAUTION: This extension affects whole kie-server operations so very risky (= Client including business-central will need to use PascalCase).
 This is just for example

 USAGE:
 - Build a jar